IIIF/api/source/auth/2.0/probe.md

 #### 2.1.2.
 IIIF Image Service with Probe Service

-An Image Service declares a probe service in exactly the same way as a Content Resource in a Manifest.
+An Image Service may declare a probe service in exactly the same way as a Content Resource in a Manifest.
 The probe service is `for` the image service.
 This should be interpreted as `for` the image resources provided by the Image Service, rather than for the Image Information Document (info.json) that _describes_ the service, which is assumed not be access-controlled.

 {% include api/code_header.html %}
 ```json-doc